MBalthasar/S5Processor/README.md

 ```

 ## Available Functions
-The following function os currently available and tested on Windows 10.
+The following function is currently available and tested on Windows 10.

 * `S5P_process()` This function automatically converts the Sentinel-5P L2 NC-data files into TIFF files.
 The user can define an additional aoi, the preferred resolution as well as the resampling method.